 If needed, you can reserve your name with the PA Department of State.
 (Otherwise, your name will become official when you file Articles of Incorporation in Step 5.)

 Filing Fee: $70

-An incorporator (there can be more than one) is responsible for “executing” the Articles of Incorporation with the state in Step 5.
-Pretty simple and the only real requirement is that they be over 18 years of age.
-Directors on the other hand bear far more responsibility.
+Now it’s time to select your nonprofit’s incorporators and directors.
+An incorporator is an individual responsible for “executing” the Articles of Incorporation with the state (Step 5).
+Pretty simple — the only real requirement is that they’re over 18 years of age.

-Once you and your team decide it’s time to form the corporation, file your nonprofit Articles of Incorporation with the state by mail, fax, online, or in-person along with a Docketing Statement.
-Plenty of further instructions are on the forms, but be sure to include:
+Once you and your team decide it’s time to officially form the nonprofit corporation, you’ll need to file nonprofit Articles of Incorporation with the state.

 Filing Fee: $125

-At this point your nonprofit corporation should be established, so it’s time to handle any licensing/permit requirements and apply for tax exempt status.
-While we advise consulting a lawyer, here are some steps you can take to get the ball rolling:
+At this point, it’s time for your Pennsylvania nonprofit to handle any licensing/permit requirements and apply for tax-exempt status with the IRS.
+While we advise consulting with a lawyer for this step, here are some things you can do to get started:

 We highly recommend leveraging the help of a business license research provider, attorney, or comprehensive nonprofit formation service like Harbor Compliance for this step.
 Applying for 501(c)(3) status is incredibly complex, and they’ll make sure everything goes smoothly.